telerik/blazor-docs/components/dropdownlist/overview.md

 * `Class` - the CSS class that will be rendered on the main wrapping element of the dropdownlist.
 * `Data` - allows you to provide the data source.
 Required.
-* `DefaultItem` - sets the hint that is shown if no other item is selected.
-Set this property to an instance of the model class to which the dropdown is bound.
+* `DefaultText` - sets the hint that is shown if no other item is selected (the `Value` does not match any item in the data source, or is not provided at all).
+The item this creates has the default value for the type of the `ValueField` (or, thus, the `Value`).
+For example, `0` for an `int`, and `null` for an `int?` or `string`.
+You need to make sure that it does not match the value of an existing item in the data source.
+You can find examples in the [Examples section](#examples) in this article and in the [Input Validation]({%slug common-features/input-validation%}#dropdownlist) article.
 * `Enabled` - whether the component is enabled.
 * `PopupHeight` - the height of the expanded dropdown list element.
 * `TItem` - the type of the model to which the component is bound.
 Required if you can't provide `Data` or `Value`.
 Determines the type of the reference object.